yeehaa123/elab/CHAT/lab.md

 The research deliverables for this will be the created products and services, published papers and presentations at conferences for the PhD and post-doc researchers.
 The post-doc will especially write articles on new forms of valorizing humanities research.
-There will also be prototypes developed and models created for embedded research labs.
+Prototypes and models for embedded research labs will also be developed.

 ### Publish/distribute results